digiltd/oh-rtd-test/IEC-62056---21-Meter-Binding.md

-[IR-Reader USB](http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-usb-ausgang)Documentation of the IEC 62056-21 meter binding bundle
+[IR-Reader USB](http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-usb-ausgang) Documentation of the IEC 62056-21 meter binding bundle

+_**Note:** This Binding will be available in the upcoming 1.5 Release.
+For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Introduction